artberri/web/content/blog/2026-02-04-programming-with-ai/index.md

 For me, all of this feels like unnecessary noise.

-We're product developers.
+**We're product developers**.
 We use tools to help us do it.
 That's it.

 So in this post, I'm just going to call it "programming with AI".
 Not because it's the perfect term, but because it doesn't try to turn a set of tools into a philosophy or a job position.